Span to Bolt Converter

 The length associated with a bolt likely developed through trade customs specific to different types of fabric and regions.
 There was never a universal legal standard defining its length, leading to the wide variations seen historically and currently.
 While retail sales shifted towards measurement by the yard or meter, the bolt remained a useful unit in wholesale and industrial contexts.
 Even with the global adoption of the metric system, the term "bolt" persists in the textile trade as a reference to a full roll of fabric, though the exact length is usually specified separately in yards or meters.

-Common Uses for spans and bolts
+Common Uses and Applications: spans vs bolts

 Explore the typical applications for both Span (imperial/US) and Bolt (imperial/US) to understand their common contexts.